Third inauguration of Luiz Inácio Lula da Silva: Inaugural events

 As Bolsonaro was not in attendance, the presidential sash was handed among the aforementioned and placed on Lula's shoulder by Sousa.
 Lula, Alckmin and their spouses then walked to the podium of the palace where Lula spoke to the nation.
 After the speech, the four then walked inside the building again to receive foreign state delegations.
-Afterward, Lula publicly signed executive orders rescinding several executive orders from the Bolsonaro administration, including re-establishing gun control, restoring the Bolsa Família program, creating an exclusive cabinet for matters involving indigenous and minority affairs, combatting de-forestation in the Amazon and illegal mining, restoring the Amazon Fund and civil society participation in the National Environment Council (Conama).
+Afterward, Lula publicly signed executive orders rescinding several decrees from the Bolsonaro administration, including re-establishing gun control, restoring the Bolsa Família program, creating an exclusive cabinet for matters involving indigenous and minority affairs, combatting de-forestation in the Amazon and illegal mining, restoring the Amazon Fund and civil society participation in the National Environment Council (Conama).

 Foreign attendance

-Lula's third inauguration was attended by the largest number of foreign leaders at a presidential inauguration in Brazil's history, beating the current record held by Lula himself in his first inauguration as president back in 2003.
-Lula's third inauguration was also attended by more foreign leaders, heads of State and heads of Government than the Rio Olympic Games in 2016.
+Lula's third inauguration was attended by the largest number of foreign leaders at a presidential inauguration in Brazil's history, beating the then record held by Lula himself in his first inauguration as president back in 2003.
+Lula's third inauguration was also attended by more foreign leaders, Heads of State and Heads of Government than the Rio Olympic Games in 2016.

 The following foreign ministers or higher-ranking officials attended Lula's inauguration: